matiutd888/irio/README.md

 ## Deployment

 The platform is deployed on GKE.
 It is distributed, highly available, scalable, and has a feature of autohealing.
-Every change in a codebase is automatically built and deployed using Github Workflows.
+Every change in a codebase is automatically built and deployed using Github Actions.

 ## Testing